richytong/wweb/README.md

   // so it knows query params and cookies during SSR wweb.init({
     search: req.query, // query object made from parsed query string
-    cookie: req.cookies, // cookies object made from parsed Cookies header <- you'll need middleware if you use express
+    cookie: req.cookies, // cookies object made from the Cookies header
-    // ^ express does not parse these automatically for you so you need some middleware like cookie-parser })
+    // ^ express does not parse these automatically for you
+    //   so you need some middleware like cookie-parser })
   // ...
 })